 A compact garden detail plant that forms a dense globe of stiff light green foliage; a versatile addition to the garden or containers; can be shaped into a low hedge, or bonsai

-Dragon Prince™ Japanese Cedar has attractive light green foliage which emerges buttery yellow in spring.
-The scale-like leaves are highly ornamental and remain light green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Dragon Prince™ Japanese Cedar is a dwarf conifer which is primarily valued in the garden for its ornamental globe-shaped form.
+It has attractive light green evergreen foliage which emerges buttery yellow in spring.
+The scale-like sprays of foliage are highly ornamental and remain light green throughout the winter.

 Dragon Prince™ Japanese Cedar is a multi-stemmed evergreen shrub with a more or less rounded form.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.